fluentassertions/fluentassertions/docs/_pages/strings.md

 theString.Should().NotBeNullOrWhiteSpace();
 ```

-To ensure that the characters with case in a string are all (not) upper or lower cased, you can use the following assertions.
+To ensure that the characters with case in a string are all upper or lower cased (or the opposite), you can use the following assertions.

 ```csharp
 theString.Should().BeUpperCased();